|1934 Ford Coupe (LINK)|

 The best part is: You don't like your HDR photo, there are super controls within Photomatix that you can play with to finite your masterpiece.

-I have Elements 7.
+I have Elements 13 as of 2015.
 If I want to do further minor tweaking I use that.
-The combination of Photomatix and Elements works superb!
+The combination of Photomatix and Elements works great!
+As of 2013, I also have added Lightroom 5.
+It is excellent in post production, adding contrast, clarity, alignment and so forth.

 Whether you have an inexpensive P&S or an expensive DSLR there is no excuse but to try your hand at HDR Photograph.
 It's more fun than a barrel of monkeys!